 You’ve probably heard the saying “get your steps in”, and the recommendation to aim for 10,000 steps a day.
-When measured, 10,000 steps equates to 5 miles, which is a lot of walking.
+When measured, 10,000 steps equate to 5 miles, which is a lot of walking.
 While it’s a great goal to walk 5 miles every day, it’s not realistically possible for everyone.
 So, how many daily steps should we be taking to stay healthy?

 Believe it or not, the 10,000 daily step goal originated from a Japanese marketing campaign.
 Though the exact number was likely part of the campaign, there is some truth behind the benefits of taking so many steps.
 Studies have shown that walking 10,000 steps per day could reduce your risk of dementia by 50%.
-Even taking 4,000 daily steps (roughly 1.5 to 2 miles) showed a 25% decrease in risk for dementia.
+Even taking 4,000 daily steps (roughly 1.5 to 2 miles) showed a 25% decrease in the risk of dementia.

 Walking also promotes better vascular health.
 The Alzheimer’s Society lists vascular dementia as the second most common type of dementia, the first being Alzheimer’s disease.
 Vascular dementia is caused by serious conditions, like stroke or heart disease, which limit blood flow and oxygen to the brain.